xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

 1. In the "Referenced Libraries" sibling node, click the + button, navigate to `engine/src/third_party/android_embedding_dependencies` and add the entire folder.

 1. If you previously had a `shell/platform/android/.classpath`, delete it.

+## VSCode Additional Useful Configuration

+1. Create [snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for header files with [this configuration](https://github.com/chromium/chromium/blob/master/tools/vscode/settings.json5).
+This will let you use `hdr` keyboard macro to create the boiler plate header code.
+Also consider some of [these settings](https://github.com/chromium/chromium/blob/master/tools/vscode/settings.json5) and [more tips](https://chromium.googlesource.com/chromium/src/+show/lkgr/docs/vscode.md).

+2. To format GN files on save, [consider using this extension](https://marketplace.visualstudio.com/items?itemName=persidskiy.vscode-gnformat).